 Within our onshore facilities and transportation business segment, we employ many types of logistically flexible assets.
 These assets include a suite of trucks and trailers, as well as terminals and other tankage with approximately 4.2 million barrels of leased and owned storage capacity in multiple locations along the Gulf Coast, accessible by pipeline, truck, rail or barge, in addition to tankage related to our crude oil pipelines, previously mentioned.

-Customers and Competition
+Customers

-Our onshore facilities and transportation business encompasses numerous refiners and hundreds of producers, for which we provide transportation related services, as well as gather from and market to crude oil and refined products.
-In 2023, refiners were the shippers for approximately 98% of the volumes transported on our onshore crude pipelines.
+Our onshore facilities and transportation business encompasses numerous refiners and producers, for which we provide transportation related services, as well as gather from and market to crude oil and refined products.